ThomasMrtz/GL02_TheGreatDevShow/README.md

-# GIFT data format for online exams management
+# Command line interface tool for the management of exams according to the GIFT format files in the national bank of the SRYEM services

 ## Installation